dev-tch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - script 3-paths : Create a script that counts the number of directories in the PATH
 - script 4-global_variables : Create a script that lists environment variables
 - script 5-local_variables : Create a script that lists all local variables and environment variables, and functions
+- script 6-create_local_variable : Create a script that creates a new local variable BEST School